The-Academic-Observatory/observatory-platform/docs/telescopes/jstor.md

 Usage is aligned with the COUNTER 5 standard of Item Requests (views + downloads).
 Reports can be run or scheduled weekly, monthly, or quarterly with custom date ranges.

-To get access to the analytics data a publisher needs to grant access to e.g. a Gmail account.
+To directly get access to the analytics data a publisher needs to grant access to e.g. a Gmail account.
-This account can then be used to login and set-up the scheduled reports (see below).
+This account can then be used to login to the JSTOR portal and set-up the scheduled reports (see below) that are mailed to a G-suite account.
+Alternatively, the publisher can set-up a schedule to create reports that are send to the G-suite account.
+In the telescope the Gmail of the G-suite account is parsed for messages with a download link to the JSTOR report.

+The production server of the observatory-platform has been white listed by JSTOR to avoid bot detection.

 The corresponding tables created in BigQuery are `jstor_countryYYYYMMDD` and `jstor_institutionYYYYMMDD`.

 ```eval_rst
 +------------------------------+---------+